CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Experiments

-For disaggregated serving (transformers) and colocated prefill–decode (vllm) the results are shown in Table~\ref{tab:dissagr_cmp_prefill_decode_full}.
+For disaggregated serving (transformers) and colocated prefill-decode (vLLM), the results are shown in Table~\ref{tab:dissagr_cmp_prefill_decode_full}.
 For performance measurements, we report scaling metrics for both inference patterns.
 For benchmarking, we implement separate prefill and decode workers using the transformers runtime \cite{wolf2020transformers}.
-More detailed results, including TPOT metric, are listed in Appendix~\ref{sec:b_appendix}.
+TPOT measurements are shown in Table~\ref{tab:tpot_transformers_vllm_combined}, and latency reduction measurements for the prefill-only regime (1-token generation) are reported in Table~\ref{tab:prefill_combined}.

-Reducing prompt length primarily improves TTFT; in colocated engines it often yields limited gains on decode-side TPOT, which remains dominated by iterative decode dynamics and batching.
-Under disaggregation, the effect becomes more predictable: shorter contexts directly reduce prefill latency and lower the number of GPUs requirements to handle the same load while leaving decode behavior isolated, allowing clearer SLA tuning for each phase.
+Reducing prompt length primarily improves TTFT.
+In colocated engines, it often yields limited gains on decode-side TPOT, which remains dominated by iterative decode dynamics and batching.
+Under disaggregation, the effect becomes more predictable: shorter contexts directly reduce prefill latency and lower the number of GPUs required to handle the same load while leaving decode behavior isolated, allowing clearer SLA tuning for each phase.